Vinaysankeerth13/React/Notes.md

 Overall, this code demonstrates the basics of creating and rendering React components using functional components, JSX syntax, and ReactDOM for rendering the components to the browser's DOM.

-# Day 4 Talk is cheap, show me the code:
+# Day 4 Building basic foundation:

 ### What are props in React, explain with an example?